State of Delaware

 • State law reference – Delaware Code Annotated, Section 18-101

-• Delaware company name requirements – The official name must contain the words “Limited Liability Company” or the abbreviation “LLC.”
+• Name Requirements – The official name must incorporate “Limited Liability Company” or its abbreviation “LLC.”

-• Organizer requirements – a Limited Liability Company may be organized by one person.
-The organizer need not be a natural person, nor a member.
+• Organizer Specifications – A Limited Liability Company can be formed by a single individual, and the organizer need not be a natural person or a member.

-• Certificate of formation requirements – Certificates of Formation must contain the following: (1) name of company, (2) duration of company, if less than perpetual, (3) registered agent name and registered office address, and (4) any additional matters.
-Past and future contributions and the Limited Liability Company’s power to avoid dissolution need not be stated.
+• Certificate of Formation Requirements – Certificates of Formation must encompass the following: (1) company name, (2) duration of the company (if less than perpetual), (3) registered agent name and registered office address, and (4) any additional matters.
+Declaration of past and future contributions and the Limited Liability Company’s ability to avert dissolution need not be explicitly stated.

-• Annual report requirement – Yes, to Department of State.
+• Annual report requirement – Yes, submitted to the Department of State.

-• Effective date of Limited Liability Company organization – On the date of official approval of Certificate of Formation, the company becomes a legal entity and the members are shielded from personal liability.
+• Effective Date of Limited Liability Company Organization – Upon the official approval of the Certificate of Formation, the company attains legal entity status, shielding its members from personal liability.

-• Membership requirements – Minimum number of members required is one.
-The member may be a natural person or a business entity.
+• Membership Requirements – A minimum of one member is required, and the member may be either a natural person or a business entity.

-Unless provided otherwise in the Limited Liability Company Agreement, there is no free transferability of a member’s Limited Liability Company interests.
-Transfers of interests must be approved by unanimous vote of all members.
-(Section 18-702(a)).
-Continuity of company: unless provided otherwise in the Certificate of Formation or Limited Liability Company Agreement, a member’s withdrawal has no effect on the continuity of the Limited Liability Company.
+• Unless otherwise specified in the Limited Liability Company Agreement, there is no unrestricted transferability of a member’s Limited Liability Company interests.
+Transfers of interests necessitate unanimous approval from all members (Section 18-702(a)).
+The company’s continuity remains unaffected unless otherwise dictated in the Certificate of Formation or Limited Liability Company Agreement.

 Management requirements

-The Limited Liability Company must maintain copies of the following records at the company’s registered office: (1) Certificate of Formation, (2) any amendments, (3) a current list of all members and managers (if any) and their addresses, (4) Limited Liability Company Agreement, (5) financial statements, and (6) federal, state, and local tax returns.
+• The Limited Liability Company must retain copies of the following documents at the company’s registered office: (1) Certificate of Formation, (2) any amendments, (3) a current roster of all members and managers (if any) along with their respective addresses, (4) Limited Liability Company Agreement, (5) financial statements, and (6) federal, state, and local tax returns.

-The members and managers of the Limited Liability Company are expressly shielded from liability for debts, obligations and liability of the company by the statute.
-Default Rules: the following are default rules which are in effect, unless otherwise provided for in the Limited Liability Company Certificate of Formation or Limited Liability Company Agreement: (1) voting rights of members are based on the percentage of profit interest of the member, (2) operating distributions are based on adjusted contributions of the members, and (3) profits and losses are based on contributions of members.
+• The statute explicitly safeguards the members and managers of the Limited Liability Company from liability related to the company’s debts and obligations.
+Default Rules: The subsequent default rules apply unless otherwise stipulated in the Limited Liability Company Certificate of Formation or Limited Liability Company Agreement: (1) voting rights of members are determined by the percentage of profit interest held by each member, (2) operating distributions are based on adjusted contributions of the members, and (3) profits and losses are apportioned according to the members’ contributions.

-Multiple member limited liability companies are treated as partnerships for federal tax purposes.
-Single member limited liability companies are reported on the owner’s federal tax return as a disregarded entity, in effect treated as a sole proprietorship (Federal Internal Revenue Code Section 701).
+• For federal tax purposes, multiple-member limited liability companies are regarded as partnerships, while single-member limited liability companies are reported on the owner’s federal tax return as disregarded entities, effectively treated as sole proprietorships (Federal Internal Revenue Code Section 701).

 Our company licensing services